bahmutov/snap-shot-core/README.md

 })
 ```

+## Escaping values

+Because the snapshots are saved as template literals, back ticks and other "niceties" have to be escaped.
+This module uses [jsesc](https://github.com/mathiasbynens/jsesc) module to do string escaping.

 ## Resaving snaphots

 You can re-save snapshot file (for example to escape it again, or to resort the snapshots by name) using [bin/resave-snapshots.js](bin/resave-snapshots.js) script.
 After installing this module, run `bin` script